ds2-lab/LambdaFS/aws-setup/setup.md

 ### **Creating the Serverless NameNode Deployments**

 Next, you must register a number of unique serverless NameNode deployments with OpenWhisk.
 There is a script that helps to automate this process available in at `whisk_helper_gcp.py`.
 Although this script is labeled "gcp", it will work for an AWS-based deployment of OpenWhisk just as well.
-In our evaluation of $\lambda$FS, we used 20 NameNode deployments.
+In our evaluation of λFS, we used 20 NameNode deployments.
 In order to create 20 NameNode deployments using the provided script, execute the following command:

 ```
 python3 /home/ubuntu/repos/hops/dev-support/whisk/whisk_helper_gcp.py -n 20 --create --memory 20000 --concurrency 4